rareinator/Svendeprove/Frontend/README.md

 [Http JSON](https://www.nuget.org/packages/System.Net.Http.Json/5.0.0)

 # Dependency Injection
-All dependency injections  should be kept in the Program.cs file and is done as follows:
+All dependency injections  should be kept in the Program.cs file and is used as follows:

 ```C#
 builder.Services.AddScoped<IPatientData, PatientData>();